jordan-sf/jQuery-menu-aim/README.md

 for quicker transitions when navigating up and down the menu.
 The experience is similar to Amazon's "Shop by Department" dropdown.

+In many cases, it may replace a need for hoverIntent.

 ![Amazon screenshot](https://raw.github.com/banesto/jQuery-menu-aim/master/amazon.png)

 ## Use like so: